 This is one of my favorite “events” during Stroll.
 There are so many fantastic restaurants and chefs on Nantucket and I never miss an opportunity to enjoy their delicious culinary creations.
 During Stroll weekend, my favorite brunch is at Brant Point Grill at the White Elephant.
 This is a bountiful buffet serving up traditional brunch fare alongside a raw bar, Bloody Mary bar, and scrumptious dessert selection complete with an old fashioned ice cream cart to make sundaes!
 You could literally be here for hours enjoying all of the amazing food, live music, and beautiful oceanside view!
-My other brunch favorites are The Proprietors Bar & Table and The Boarding House.
+My other brunch favorites are The Proprietors Bar & Table and CRU.

 Enjoy Caroling, Craft Fairs, Book Signings, and More